mathias852/3-Semsterproject/README.md

 * The URL for the OPC-UA client is **opc:tcp://192.168.0.122:4840**  for the physical machine and for the simulation **opc:tcp://127.0.0.1:4840**.
 * Username: **sdu**
 * Password: **1234**

+The projects backend directory needs to be opened in order to run the backend.
+That goes for the frontend as well where the frontend directory needs to be open in order to run the php artisan serve commando